Australians living in regional, rural and remote areas face challenges accessing healthcare.

 You are encouraged to apply for the Regional Health Workforce Scheme as soon as practicable.
 Application deadline will be consistent with the QTAC document due date for the January major round.
 Refer to the QTAC website for more information.

-You must provide evidence to QTAC supporting that you have lived in an approved Local Government Area for either 5 years consecutively (60 full months in a row) OR 10 years cumulatively (120 full months anytime across your lifetime).
+Applicants to the Regional Health Workforce Scheme must provide documentary evidence supporting that they have lived an accepted LGA for either 5 years consecutively (60 full months in a row) OR 10 years cumulatively (120 full months anytime across your lifetime).